yashkesarwani28/Forage-Virtual-Job-Simulation-Tata-Consultancy-Services-April-2025-/README.md

 ## 📂 Contents

+`Tata Visualisation.pbix` – Power BI dashboard file used for the analysis and visualizations.
+- `Data-Analysis-Presentation.pdf` – Slide deck used to present insights and recommendations.
-- `/Visuals/` – Contains screenshots of the dashboards and visualizations created.
+- `Data-Analysis-Presentation-.mp4` – Recorded presentation video explaining the visuals and business impact.
-- `MeetingQuestions.pdf` – A document listing prepared questions for Tata's leadership team.
-- `README.md` – Project overview and documentation.
+- `README.md` – Project overview and supporting documentation.

 ---